awaescher/RepoZ/README.md

 ![Screenshot](_doc/RepoZ-ReadMe-UI.png)

-As an extra goodie for Windows users, RepoZ automatically detects open File Explorer windows and adds a status appendix to the their title if they are in context of a Git repository.
+As an extra goodie for Windows users, RepoZ automatically detects open File Explorer windows and adds a status appendix to their title if they are in context of a Git repository.

 ![Screenshot](_doc/RepoZ-ReadMe-Explorer.png)

-Use at your own risk, have fun!

 > This tool is heavily inspired by the awesome PowerShell extension [posh-git](https://github.com/dahlbyk/posh-git).
 Give it a try if you are using Git with PowerShell.

+> Check their [Status Summary topic](https://github.com/dahlbyk/posh-git#git-status-summary-information) for more information about the compact status appendix.

+Use at your own risk, have fun!